‘I was scared’: MP man says police made him sign false report saying Muslims celebrated Pakistan win

 As recently as 2008, when there were communal riots in Burhanpur, Mohad remained peaceful.

-Gulshanchand Sinh Marne, a Bharatiya Janata Party leader and mukhia of the zilla panchayat, who is widely respected for his stature by both Muslims and Hindus in the village, concurred.
+Gulchand Sinh Barne, a Bharatiya Janata Party leader and mukhia of the zilla panchayat, who is widely respected for his stature by both Muslims and Hindus in the village, concurred.

-“I was very grieved when I heard this news about Mohad,” Marne said.
+“I was very grieved when I heard this news about Mohad,” Barne said.
 “Had I been in the village at the time, we would have come to an understanding, but by the time I returned, the complaints had been filed and the police had already arrested the wrongdoers.”

-Though Marne was not in the village at the time, he maintained that some incident must indeed have happened to have provoked this outrage.
+Though Barne was not in the village at the time, he maintained that some incident must indeed have happened to have provoked the arrests.

 Koli too says that some firecrackers were set off.

-Note: Corrections and clarifications: An earlier version incorrectly stated the name of the investigating officer as SP Yadav.
-This article was updated at 6 pm, June 25, with details of the affidavit submitted by Subhash Koli, disputing the police version.